 American Bar Association, Member

-British American Business Group, Board Member
+British American Business Group, Former Board Member and President

 International Bar Association, Member